PegasusWang/booknotes/docs/golang/go101/book.md

 - Channel Element Values are Transferred by Copy。If the passed value size too large, use a pointer element type instead.
 - A goroutine can be garbage collected when it has already exited.
-- Channel send and receive operatoins are simple statements.
+- Channel send and receive operations are simple statements.

 empty select-case code block `select{}` will make current goroutine stay in blocking state forever.